marnelfr/ai_intro/mit/dl_intro.md

 With a linear function, we can only produce linear decisions no matter the size of the network, meaning we can only draw a strict line (1st image).
-But non-linearity allows us to approximate arbitrarily complex function, so end up with such of line in the second image.
+But non-linearity allows us to approximate arbitrarily complex function, so end up with such of seperation in the second image.

 <p align="center"><img src="./images/red_green_points_2.png"/></p>